philosophydan/philosophydan.github.io/CSPL.md

 The Computational Social Philosophy Lab (CSPL) is an interdisciplanary group of researchers that investiages questions of **social epistemology**, **philosophy of science**, and **political philosophy** using **agent-based computer models** and an eye toward empirical results.

-Our most recent research uses agent-based computer simulations to examine group deliberation and how group polarization can be produced, maintained, and destroyed by various mechanisms.
+Our most recent research uses agent-based computer simulations to model group deliberation and how group polarization can be produced, maintained, and destroyed by various mechanisms.
+Our research has implications for measuring and understanding the mechanisms of polarization in societies and small groups, the dynamics and optimization of small group discussions, and the roles of diversity and expertise in groups.
 For more information, contact [Prof. Daniel J. Singer](http://www.danieljsinger.com) ([singerd@phil.upenn.edu](mailto:singerd@phil.upenn.edu)) or [Patrick Grim](http://www.pgrim.org/).

 ## Selected Recent CSPL Publications